 Whether banks provide home loans or finance for modular or relocatable homes is a much-discussed topic!
 Financing your lovely new home is very important, and finding the right lender for you is critical.

 The short answer to the question is, yes, banks do home loans for relocatable homes!
-Each lender has different rules and everyone’s situation is different.
-Our experience is that most lenders will provide finance on relocatable home just the same as any conventional home.
+Each lender has different rules, and everyone’s situation is different.
+Our experience is that most lenders will provide finance on a relocatable home just the same as any conventional home.

 So, read on to find out more about getting finance on relocatable homes.

 What sort of offsite home are you wanting to finance?

 So, you would prefer to build a modular home and are now wanting to find out if you can get finance.
 You firstly need to identify the ‘type’ of the offsite building you are doing.

 You will find that there is a vast range of different terms and types of building for offsite construction.
 From prefabricated, manufactured, relocatable, transportable, kit homes, pods, tiny houses the list just goes on.

 But what is the difference?